innershell/wp-triage-algorithm-plugin/readme.txt

 = 4.0 (Points) =
 - Algorithms can generate a score (i.e., points).
 - Sort algorithms listing by title.
-- Debug mode to turn on extra helpful text to find algorithm setup problems
+- Debug mode to turn on extra helpful text to find algorithm setup problems.

 = 3.0 (Algorithm Billing Codes) =
 - Each algorithm can be given a billing code by free text to the email output portion of the algorithm setup.